Register a Wisconsin Foreign LLC

 It generally takes 5 business days for Wisconsin to process the application.
 Expedited end-of-day service costs an additional $25, payable to the state, but you’ll have your certificate in hand that day.

-The Wisconsin Adminstrative Code provides some guidance for what it considers doing business in Wisconsin, which includes:
+The Wisconsin Administrative Code provides some guidance for what it considers doing business in Wisconsin, which includes:

-• holding inventory held by a distributor, consignee, or other
+Holding inventory held by a distributor, consignee, or other - Using a non-employee representative

 Other activities may also require you to register your foreign LLC, like applying for a professional license or bidding on a contract.
 Wisconsin law also provides a list of activities it does NOT consider to be doing business in WI Stat. § 183.0905.